 Is it a sin for me to be attracted to the same sex even though I never act upon it?Anonymous GodWords Reader

-[Editor’s Note] Others have posted this article on Reddit a number of times, and has been removed each time.
+[Editor’s Note] Others have posted this article on Reddit a number of times, and it has been removed each time.
 The first part of the complaint is that I’m comparing homosexuality with bestiality.
 Even a quick, surface reading shows that this is true.
 However, I also compare heterosexuality and bisexuality with bestiality.
 The rest of the complaint suggests that homosexuality and bestiality are unrelated.
 They’re not…not when one considers that all kinds of sexuality are sexual in nature.
 Comparisons are not, by themselves, bad.
 They’re only bad when they’re incorrect.
 The strong emotional response to this article suggests that certain people believe any discussion of sexuality in the context of religion or spirituality is offensive.
 When you read, keep in mind that this article is in response to an actual question, asked by an actual person.
 While some might not feel such discussions are important, the anonymous man who asked this question is not among them.

 Thanks for asking, anonymous GodWords reader!
 I’m going to give a short answer, and then a pretty long answer.